Naja ashei: Description

 Naja ashei, the largest spitting cobra, averages around 1.3–2.0 m in total length (including tail).
 The largest specimen of this species to date, caught in Kenya, was 2.7 m in total length.
 Some N. nigricollis may also reach such sizes, but this is very exceptional, whereas on the Kenyan coast, specimens of N. ashei of more than 2 m are not uncommon.

 This Naja species is very heavily built with a big head.
-It's an very aggressive spitting cobra that doesn't hesitate to spit when it feels cornered.
+It's a very defensive spitting cobra that doesn't hesitate to spit when it feels cornered.
 It may also spit in copious amounts for hours without running out of venom immediately to spit.
 Its colour varies in different shades of brown from light grey through pale mustard to dark brown.
 It is pale in colour along the belly, sometimes with slight speckling or blotches, with a dark brown throat band.
 It has 17 to 25 midbody dorsal scale rows, 176 to 219 ventrals, and 51 to 69 subcaudals, with an entire anal scale across the vent.